Izzywa/OnBeat/README.md

 <small><i>image courtesy of [world population review](https://worldpopulationreview.com/country-rankings/computers-per-capita-by-country)</i></small>

-- Firstly, the note portion of the application is made scrollable should a youtube video is available to make the video still visible to the user.
+- Firstly, the note portion of the application is made scrollable should a youtube video is available to make the video still visible to the user while reading the notes.

 <details>
 <summary>Image</summary>